-The following section supplements the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement with respect to U.S. holders (as defined in the accompanying prospectus).
-Except as otherwise noted under "Non-U.S. Holders" and "Foreign Account Tax Compliance Act" below, it applies only to those U.S. holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.
-Unless otherwise specified in a relevant supplement, Royal Bank intends to treat any interest with respect to the notes, as determined for U.S. federal income tax purposes, as from sources within the U.S.
+The following section supplements the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement.
+It applies only to those initial holders who are not excluded from the discussion of U.S. federal income taxation in the accompanying prospectus.